 The T-value in the PBT index refers to acute toxicity.

-Large margin between concentrations in the environment and the concentration that affects the environment.
+Large margin between concentrations in the environment and the concentration that affects the environment from a Swedish perspective.
 However, ketoprofen appears to accumulate more in fish if exposure is effected through wastewater.
 The possibility is that the risk is underestimated.

 Comparative assessment of environmental risk when using diclofenac, naproxen, ibuprofen, ketoprofen, etoricoxib, celecoxib and paracetamol from a Swedish perspective (Report Goodpoint 2019).
 From an environmental risk point of view, the exchange of diclofenac is recommended for any of the other investigated NSAIDs/analgesics. [...]
 Paracetamol is a very safe alternative from an environmental point of view.
 The others are also considered to pose low environmental risk, but slightly increased for ketoprofen.
 The risk factors for ketoprofen, naproxen, ibuprofen, celecoxib, etoricoxib and paracetamol are not considered so great that an exchange with another substance is recommended.
 Environmental measurements as well as efficacy studies of both celecoxib and etoricoxib are required."

 Author: Health and Medical Care Administration, Region Stockholm